-- Prepare the batter by adding all the ingredients to a large bowl and whisk until you’ve got no lumps.
+- Prepare the batter by adding all the ingredients to a large bowl and whisking until you’ve got no lumps.

-- Melt butter in a pan and bake thin pancakes (just a bit thicker as crêpes).
+- Melt butter in a pan and bake thin pancakes (just a bit thicker than crêpes).
 Let them cool slightly.

 - Add some oil to a soup pan and fry the onion for 2 minutes.
 Add the garlic and stir-fry for another minute.

 - Add the vegetable broth and bring to boil.
 Turn the heat low.
 Put the carrot cubes and leeks slices into the pot and simmer for 8 minutes.
 Then add the tomato cubes and simmer for another 2 minutes.